-South County Health recently purchased a GenMarkDX respiratory culture identification test, allowing for more rapid testing for COVID-19 and other conditions.
+South County Health recently purchased a GenMarkDX respiratory culture identification testing system, allowing for more rapid testing for COVID-19 and other conditions.
 The purchase price of $97,500 was made possible through a generous grant from The Champlin Foundation, which has granted $600,000 in emergency funds to Rhode Island’s nonprofit hospitals to help during the COVID-19 pandemic.
 This system allows South County Health’s laboratory to test for COVID-19 and receive results in two hours after specimen receipt in the laboratory.

 The GenMarkDX system provides rapid diagnostic testing for respiratory panels and blood cultures.
 This platform tests for the presence of SARS-CoV-2, the virus the causes COVID-19.
 All approved methodologies to detect SARS-CoV-2 have been fast-tracked through the FDA under Emergency Use Authorization.